Click on the links below for more information:

 New Regulation Further Recognizes the Importance of Operators

 The Ministry of Environment promulgated the new Municipal Wastewater Regulation on Friday April 20, 2012.
 It replaces the Municipal Sewage Regulation and should be a lot easier for people to read and understand.
-It is a complete re-write but there are changes to only a few passages that impact Operators directly.
+It is not a complete re-write but there are changes to only a few passages that impact Operators directly.

 The first is that from now on, certification of Wastewater Collection Operators is mandatory along with the classification of the systems in which they work.
 Prior to the Municipal Wastewater Regulation, BC was the only jurisdiction in Canada working toward Certification Best Practices across the country that did not require collection system Operators to be certified.
 For a long time now we have had many classified wastewater collection systems and certified Operators to run them but it has all been voluntary and at least a few municipalities have refused to have their facilities classified and would not support the certification of their Operators.